 12. Duplicates of cooking utensils.
 How many spatulas does one need anyway?
 Hint: one or two is probably enough.

 13. Food items that are past their expiration date.
 Cans and condiments also have a best before date, check those out in your pantry and fridge.

-14. Food items you tries, but realized you don’t like.
+14. Food items you tried, but realized you don’t like.
 Just like beauty products, the amount of money you spent doesn’t justify the added unnecessary clutter.

 15. Water bottles and food containers.
-They seem to multiply in the darkness of you cupboards.
+They seem to multiply in the darkness of your cupboards.
 Throw away or recycle the leaky, broken, ratty ones.